prathamguptacode/Napster/README.md

 # Napster
-this is a music platform better than spotify
+this is a better spotify